cundiff/cundiff/README.md

 ## hi! i'm ian.
 talk to me about juggling\
-...and ruby on rails\
-...and react\
+...and sales engineering\
-...and python\
+...and ocr\
-...and sales engineering
+...and building companies